Informatics FAQ

 How do I share my scientific data sets within the EDRN?

 The EDRN has developed the Laboratory Catalog and Archive Service (LabCAS) as a mechanism to allow for distributing data generated during EDRN biomarker studies.
 This application provides a secure means to share data both wiithin and outside the EDRN research community.
-At the moment, if you would like to have your data hosted on LabCAS, please contact the Informatics Center .
+If you would like to have your data hosted on LabCAS, follow the New Data Submission Procedure.

 What are the EDRN CDEs?

-The EDRN provides a standard set of data elements called Common Data Elements (CDEs) that can be used to structure forms and build systems.
-These are used in a variety of informatics applications and have been developed with the EDRN since its inception.
+The EDRN provides a standard set of data elements, called Common Data Elements (CDEs), that are used to structure forms and build systems.
+CDEs enable EDRN members to capture and collect their research data in a consistent way, helping to ensure that the data are FAIR (Findable, Accessible, Interoperable, and Reusable).
+These data elements are used in a variety of informatics applications and have been part of EDRN since its inception.
 If you have questions about the CDEs, contact the Informatics Center.

 How do I get access to Biomarkers?